 Normal Retirement Date – The date on which a member may retire with full retirement benefits as provided by the System.

 Participating Employer – An eligible employer who has agreed to make contributions to the System on behalf of its employees.

 Participating Service – The period of employment after the entry date for which credit is granted a member.
 Effective March 1, 1979, part-time employment or any leave without pay will be prorated in relation to full time employment (173 hours per month).

-Prior Service - The period of employment of a member by an eligible employer prior to the member’s entry date for which credit is granted a member.
+Prior Service – The period of a member’s employment with an eligible employer prior to the employer’s entry date into this System for which credit is granted a member.
 Prior service is free service if the employer joined OPERS on or before January 1, 1975.
 The employee may purchase prior service with an employer that joined OPERS after January 1, 1975.
 Certain military service is also considered prior service.

 Retiree – A member who has retired under the System.

 Retirement Benefit – A monthly income with benefits accruing from the first day of the month coinciding with or following retirement and ending on the last day of the month in which death occurs or the actuarial equivalent thereof paid in such a manner as specified by the member pursuant to the act governing this System or as otherwise authorized by the Board.